The Canadian Antique Dealers Association / L'Association des Antiquaires du Canada

 Toronto, ON, Canada

-Specializing in the historic art of North America; emphasis on the Indigenous artistic production of the Northwest Coast & Eastern Woodlands.
-Offering object indentification and guidance on acquisitions or collection dispersal.
+Specializing in the historic art of North America, with an emphasis on objects made by Indigenous artists from the Northwest Coast and Eastern Woodlands.
+Offering object identification, research, and guidance on acquisitions.
 Also seeking historic art from Oceania, as well as early documents and photographs pertaining to Indigenous cultures.

 Peter E. Baker Antiques